 Rottweilers require low-maintenance grooming.
 Their short coat, designed for protection and insulation, sheds moderately.
 To maintain a healthy coat, include brushing in their routine and keep them clean.
 Grooming needs are minimal compared to other working breeds.

-Rottweilers need moderate daily exercise.
+Rottweilers need moderate daily exercise to avoid destructive behaviors.
 They thrive with 1-2 hours of activity, including walks and active play.
 Engaging in activities like tug-of-war, playing with squeaky toys, and chasing balls or frisbees helps them stay fit.
 Without sufficient exercise, they may develop undesirable behaviors such as aggression and stubbornness.

 To keep your Rottweiler healthy, feed them appropriate amounts of food based on their activity level.
 A reported 58% of our community feeds their Rottweiler commercial dry kibble.
 With moderate exercise, they should eat 2.5 to 3.5 cups of food daily to maintain a healthy weight of 95 to 135 lbs.
 Adjust food quantities based on your Rottweiler’s sex, activity level, and age.